What is a Peacock Pearl?

 - "Tahitian Black Pearls: The Rarest and Most Valuable" by Avani.Jewelry

-- What is the toughest creature on Earth?
+- What is the oldest tree on earth?